Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Single-family detached homes are the single most common housing type in Holiday, accounting for 73.86% of the town's housing units.
-Other types of housing that are prevalent in Holiday include mobile homes or trailers ( 13.64%), large apartment complexes or high rise apartments ( 8.12%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 2.20%).
+Single-family detached homes are the single most common housing type in Holiday, accounting for 72.06% of the town's housing units.
+Other types of housing that are prevalent in Holiday include mobile homes or trailers ( 15.00%), large apartment complexes or high rise apartments ( 7.69%), and a few row houses and other attached homes ( 2.69%).

 People in Holiday primarily live in small (one, two or no bedroom) single-family detached homes.
 Holiday has a mixture of owner-occupied and renter-occupied housing.

-Relative to Florida, our data show that Holiday's latest annual appreciation rate is lower than 70% of the other cities and towns in Florida.
+Relative to Florida, our data show that Holiday's latest annual appreciation rate is higher than 90% of the other cities and towns in Florida.

 One very important thing to keep in mind is that these are average appreciation rates for the town.
 Individual neighborhoods within Holiday differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Holiday - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Holiday real estate investment or home purchase decisions.